 More than two years after her death, Saint Rose reportedly appeared three times to Pope Alexander IV while he was in Viterbo.
 She told the pope that she wanted her remains to be moved to the Santa Maira delle Rose (known today as the pilgrimage chapel of Saint Rose).
 This was the church where she had previously wanted to become a nun.

-In 1258—more than six years after her death—her body was exhumed and set to be transported on September 4, 1258.
-It was then that the first festival of Macchina di Santa Rosa was held.
-The details surrounding the event are still shrouded in mystery.
-It is believed that during the mile-long procession, porters originally carried a lit statue of St. Rose on a canopy.
+More than six years after her death in 1258, they exhumed her body and scheduled its transportation on September 4, 1258.
+It was during this time that the first festival of Macchina di Santa Rosa took place.
+Although the details surrounding the event remain shrouded in mystery, the belief is that porters initially carried a lit statue of St. Rose on a canopy during the mile-long procession.

 According to some Catholic websites, Rose’s remains were miraculously intact—a religious phenomenon known as incorruptibility—due to divine intervention.
 While her skin looks dark, her body remains flexible, and her internal organs are reportedly in good condition.
 In fact, her heart was removed in 1921 and placed in a reliquary for a procession.
 Miracles are also regularly occurring at her tomb.
 Pope Callistus III canonized her as Saint Rose in 1457.